ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Operations:

+After power-cycle,  if the TFT display is blank, or not shown properly as below, please press RESET (SW5).

-After firmware is loaded the TFT display shows that it is ready.
+The TFT display shows that it is ready.
 Press PB1 to start:

 <img src="/20200604_142849.jpg" style="zoom: 25%;" />